slalom-ubc-mds/Power-Price-Prediction/README.md

 conda activate power_price_pred
 ```

-To generate the required X_train, y_train, X_test, y_test, first navigate to src folder and open the terminal.
+To generate the required training and testing data, first navigate to src folder and open the terminal.
 Then run the following command:

 ```
 python data_preprocessing.py